David Texeira: FC Dallas

 Texeira was acquired by FC Dallas of Major League Soccer on 21 February 2014.
 He joined as a Designated Player, on an undisclosed contract.
 He made his debut on 16 March in a 1–1 draw at Sporting Kansas City, replacing Mauro Díaz for the last 12 minutes; he won the free kick that led to his team's late equaliser.
 In his first season, he scored four times as the team reached the Western Conference semi-finals, including two in a 3–1 home win against Seattle Sounders FC on 24 September.

 In his second season, Texeira scored in home and away wins over the Houston Dynamo in the Texas derby, including two on 4 October 2015 in a 4–1 win at the Toyota Stadium.
 The team lost the Conference final to the Portland Timbers, with Texeira scoring once in the 5–3 aggregate loss.

 Return to Europe

 In January 2016, Texeira returned to European football by joining Sivasspor of the Turkish Süper Lig.
 Unemployed during the summer, he signed for Vitória S.C. of Portugal's Primeira Liga on 10 September.
 He was a 57th-minute substitute for Ghislain Konan in the 2017 Taça de Portugal Final, a 2–1 loss to S.L.
 Benfica.

 After 25 games and six total goals for the team from Guimarães, Texeira was allowed to leave by manager Pedro Martins in January 2018 and headed for AEL Limassol in the Cypriot First Division.
 On 26 July that year he returned to the city, signing a two-year deal with Moreirense F.C. including the option of a third.

 Return to the United States

 On 24 September 2021, Texeira returned to the United States, joining third-tier USL League One side Chattanooga Red Wolves.

+Texeira joined Major Arena Soccer League club Dallas Sidekicks in January 2024.